Home HeadphonesHeadphone Comparisons AKG K240 vs. Samson SR850: In Depth Comparison

 Comfort on the 240 isn’t too bad, but it’s also nothing to write home about.

-Other than that, the headphone rests very comfortably on your noggin, and because it’s so light it feels fairly good!
-Clamp force is pretty much just right, and the headband sits pretty nicely on top without digging into the top of my skull.
+Other than that, the headphone rests very comfortably on your noggin, and because it’s so light it feels fairly good.
+Clamping force is pretty much just right, and the headband sits nicely without digging into the top of the skull.

 SR850